sissaNassir/Tulbat/README.md

 # Tulbat
-Implementation of Tablut Game made by the Tulbat's team
+Implementation of the Tablut Game made by the Tulbat's team

+AI Challenge 2020/2021